 How the Graston Technique can Assist With Pain Management

-Graston technique is the best known of the methods for instrument assisted soft tissue manipulation.
-The tools, known as Graston tools are hand crafted from stainless steel and are anatomically shaped to contour to different parts of the body during treatment for maximum effectiveness.
-Graston was developed over many years in university sports departments, hospitals as well as in doctors offices and many studies have shown this evidence based approach to treatment is highly effective.
+Graston technique is the best known of the methods for instrument-assisted soft tissue manipulation.
+The tools, known as Graston tools are handcrafted from stainless steel and are anatomically shaped to contour to different parts of the body during treatment for maximum effectiveness.
+Graston was developed over many years in university sports departments, hospitals as well as in doctors’ offices and many studies have shown this evidence-based approach to treatment is highly effective.
 The chiropractic profession took to it quickly since it solved many of the problems treated by sports chiropractors.
 Physical Therapists also liked the tools as well.

 The idea’s behind the technique were not original, since Dr. James Cyriax explored the idea using trained practitioners treating tendons years ago for problems such as tendonosis.
 Dr. Cyriax’s method of friction massage was used by our office many years ago.
 While effective, it was also quite painful and difficult to apply for both the healthcare practitioner as well as the patient being treated.
 Graston or Instrument assisted soft tissue (IASTM) improved on the idea because the tools allowed for much broader areas to be treated and applying the therapy to broad areas of restricted tissue, not just tendons.
-Dr. Cyriax was also an early adopter of the idea of active evaluation, and used treat – test – treat protocols to evaluate the effectiveness of his treatments, an evidence based approach many offices such as ours have adopted to assure that the treatment we apply is effective and accomplishes what we believe it should for that visit.
+Dr. Cyriax was also an early adopter of the idea of active evaluation and used treat-test-treat protocols to evaluate the effectiveness of his treatments, an evidence-based approach many offices such as ours have adopted to assure that the treatment we apply is effective and accomplishes what we believe it should for that visit.
 As with most pioneers, he was treated as an outsider by his profession, even though history has shown that his approach was effective and groundbreaking.

 There are many types of myofascial treatments available to address dysfunctional soft tissues.
-Graston is an effective and efficient way to break up soft tissue adhesion that limits movement and affects movement patterns which develop as we accommodate to gravity, our own body styles and many of the activities we do.
+Graston is an effective and efficient way to break up soft tissue adhesion that limits movement and affects movement patterns that develop as we accommodate to gravity, our own body styles and many of the activities we do.
 The myofascia will form according to the forces we place upon it.
 If those forces are uneven, the tightened fascia will reinforce poor movement patterns and will affect the way we walk and move.

 The myofascia controls movement and muscular coordination during walking, eating, running as well as other activities of daily living.
 The fascia has been shown to have its own neurologic system as well and many painful syndromes are linked to the flexibility of the myofascia including back and neck pain.

-While there are methods that are effective in improving how fascia functions including myofascial release, instrument assisted soft tissue methods such as Graston can effectively remove fascial restrictions so we can retrain those tissues and remodel the fascia for improved mobility and efficiency in how we move.
+While there are methods that are effective in improving how fascia functions including myofascial release, instrument-assisted soft tissue methods such as Graston can effectively remove fascial restrictions so we can retrain those tissues and remodel the fascia for improved mobility and efficiency in how we move.
 An emollient is used on the skin as a lubricant for the tool.
 The treatment is always done to tolerance.
 Looser and more flexible tissues can then be retrained to work more effectively and efficiently with appropriate exercises to help you resolve a painful and chronic condition.
 The tool is very sensitive to restriction and adhesion formation which can be felt through the tool, both by the patient and the practitioner, through a method called scanning.
 The procedure is the scan, then treat, then scan.
 Applying movement during the treatment improves the effect of the tool markedly on restrictions and adhesions.

 Graston excels with fibrous tissue, such as the IT band, tight heel chords, plantar fasciitis and most types of tendonosis.
 It is extremely effective on tight legs, hamstrings and a very restricted core area that may have had numerous injuries over the years which is now restricting motion in the shoulders and even the neck region.
 An area that is repeatedly injured or has repeated flare-ups may improve markedly as the soft tissues have been restored to a better level of flexibility.